PatrykKuniczak/memesChat/backend/DOCS.md

     And login can return 'duplicated user'

-    On normal habit both endpoints return JWT token.
+    On valid habit both endpoints return object {accessToken: JWT token}.

-FOR ALL REST ENPOINTS U MUST SEND A JWT TOKEN IN HEADERS.Authorization
+FOR ALL REST ENPOINTS JWT TOKEN MUST BE SEND IN HEADERS.Authorization

 \user
     GET \:id